Prologue - Long Live The King...

 The felled ogre slows the flow of ogres around him as he begins to stir amongst his stampeding cohorts.
 Mufusa sees a gap forming between the Gorge’s high stone walls and the recovering ogre.
 He throws Simba onto his back and makes a headlong dash for the ogre, running up the back of his leg and onto his shoulder.
 The felled ogre roars loudly as Mufusa propels himself powerfully off him and towards the wall.
 Mufusa draws Zazu above his head and with an almighty strike, forces Zazu three quarters of his length into the wall.
 Simba clings to his father’s back tightly as they hang perilously close to the stampeding hoard, but still out of reach of the wall’s rampart above.

 The larger ogre manages to stand up.
-He grabs a smaller female ogre and hurls her over his right shoulder.
+He grabs a small girl and hurls her over his right shoulder.
 He joins the throng and soon passes the dangling trio.
 With the larger ogre gone the bottle-neck of others behind him begins to move again.
 They push and pull each other until several are sandwiched against the Gorge’s stone wall.
 Mufusa sees them coming and grabs Simba, lifting him up effortlessly towards Zazu’s hilt.
 He shouts out to his son.

 Mufusa: “Hold on, Simba!”